Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/regulatory/form_adv/adv_part_2a_canonical.md

 | Next £35 million | 0.45% |
 | Over £50 million | Negotiable |

-### Minimum Account Size

-£2 million (may be waived for related accounts or special circumstances)
+**Minimum Account Size**: £2 million (may be waived for related accounts or special circumstances)

-### Institutional Separate Account Fees

-Negotiated based on account size, strategy complexity, and service requirements.
+**Institutional Separate Account Fees**: Negotiated based on account size, strategy complexity, and service requirements.
 Typically range from 0.25% to 0.75% annually depending on mandate size.

 ### B. Fee Billing